OutdatedVersion/cloudflare-request-shadowing/README.md

 What to bring:

 - Postgres server
+  - Any reasonably recent version should do
+    - `jsonb` + its operators are the only "hasn't been in Postgres for a few decades" features in use
   - Sizing is relative to expected load
     - Anecdotally: We've been running AWS' Aurora Serverless with 4 APU at 4/rps (20/rps burst) without breaking 25% database load.
 - Cloudflare account